bitlogik/uniblow/README.md

 ### ERC20

 In ETH, BSC, MATIC, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can choose the ERC20 wallet account type option.
 Select a known preset token, or input an ERC20 custom token address.

+### NFT

+Uniblow can display the NFT or SBT from the collection contract address.
+NFT ERC721 and SBT BAB are compatible on the networks : ETH, MATIC, OP, AVAX and ARB.
+You can select a known preset token, or input an NFT custom address.

 ### WalletConnect